 Your company has probably already opted for a warehousing solution, but do you know the extent of its geospatial capabilities?
 And is it really the best solution for your needs?

-Korem is here to help your teams in their geo-enablement, demystify the various cloud options available on the market, and overcome your cloud migration challenges.
+Korem is here to help your teams in their geo-enablement, demystify the various cloud options available on the market, and overcome your on premise to cloud migration challenges.

-Not All Cloud Data Warehouses Are Created Equal
+Not All Cloud Data Warehousing Solutions Are Created Equal

 It is not uncommon to find gaps in knowledge regarding the geospatial capabilities of the chosen or available cloud application, especially if your company is lacking in cloud talents or is well accustomed to its former on-premises warehouse.